 There are several variations of this equation that result in slightly different results depending on how much alcohol is in the cider.
-Specific gravity and alcohol content is not linear, meaning that the calculation for cider is dialed into an accuracy of around 4-6% while the equation for wine is dialed in for around 11-15%.
+Specific gravity and alcohol content is not linear, meaning that the calculation for cider is dialed into to be accurate for 4-6% ABV while the equation for wine is dialed in for around 11-15% ABV.

 Because a cider is generally lower than 6% AVB, a basic equation is sufficient for home cider making.
 If you are making a cider with an ABV closer to wine, say 10-15%, an alternative may provide more accurate results.

 source: The Joy of Homebrewing Method by Charlie Papazian, Bee Lee’s Method, Beer Advocate Method